Matej-Chmel/hnsw-mch/README.md

 Their implementation can be found at [github](https://github.com/nmslib/hnswlib).

 ## Supported platforms
-- Linux
-- Windows
+- Windows 10

 ## Workspace
-Supports Visual Studio Code.
-Program can be run from tasks (Terminal -> Run task).
+Supports Visual Studio 2019.

 ## References
 Malkov, Yu A., and D. A. Yashunin.
 "Efficient and robust approximate nearest neighbor search using Hierarchical Navigable Small World graphs."
 Available at [arxiv](https://arxiv.org/abs/1603.09320).